suchat932/NHOS/nhos_local_access.md

 * `update.log` - contains information on NiceHash OS update service operations

 ## System usage
 There are no special usage cases logging in to the NiceHash OS system other than checking system configuration and logs in case something is not working as expected.
-Please remember that NiceHash OS is running completely from [RAM](https://en.wikipedia.org/wiki/Random-access_memory "Random Access Memory") and any changes you might have done to the system are lost on reboot.
+Please remember that NiceHash OS is running completely from computer memory and any changes you might have done to the system are lost on reboot.
 The only location where changes are persisted are the ones under `/mnt/nhos` directory.